-The Ishtar Gate was a gate to the inner city of Babylon, constructed by order of King Nebuchadnezzar II in about 575 BCE.
+The Ishtar Gate was a passageway to the inner city of Babylon, constructed by order of King Nebuchadnezzar II in about 575 BCE.
 The gate was integral to the ancient Walls of Babylon and was considered one of the original Seven Wonders of the World.
 When a Greek poet of the 2nd Century BC compiled the seven wonders of the ancient world, only one city could claim two world wonders, and that was Babylon.
 Babylon was the home of the Hanging Gardens and Babylon’s city wall with Ishtar Gate.

-Dedicated to the Babylonian goddess Ishtar, the gate was constructed using glazed brick with alternating rows of bas-reliefs of dragons and bulls, symbolising the gods Marduk and Adad respectively.
+Dedicated to the Babylonian goddess Ishtar, the gate was constructed using glazed brick with alternating rows of bas-reliefs of dragons and bulls, symbolising the gods Marduk and Adad.
 Ishtar was a goddess of fertility, love, war, and sex.
 Adad was a weather god, and Marduk was the chief or national god of Babylon.

 The gate was decorated with lapis lazuli, a deep-blue semi-precious stone, which was used to produce vibrant blue colours.
 These blue glazed bricks provide the jewel-like shine.
 Through the gate ran the Processional Way, which was lined with walls showing about 120 lions, bulls, dragons and flowers on enamelled yellow and black glazed bricks, symbolising the goddess Ishtar.

 Located between the Tigris and Euphrates in what is today is Iraq, Babylon was made magnificent by king Nebuchadnezzar II in the 6th Century BC.
 He made it one of the wonders of Mesopotamia by building large structures and by decorating the structures with expensive glazed bricks in vibrant blues, reds and yellows.
 Ancient texts describe the many splendours of Babylon, which at its time was the most significant metropolis in the world.